 The Office of Student Development & Activities facilitates the distribution of leadership-based scholarships.
 At MMC, we believe that leadership can be expressed in many ways, traditional and non-traditional; formal and informal; through campus engagement, academic achievement, school spirit and service to others.
 Recipients of these scholarships are students who demonstrate leadership in all of its many forms, both within and outside of the MMC community.

 Students are selected through a nomination process.
 The scholarships are award through the Theresa Lang Endowed Scholarship Fund, the Gladys Brooks Endowed Leadership Scholarship Fund, and The MMC Leadership Scholarship.

 The Emerging Leaders program is for new leaders.
 The focus is on teaching students the fundamental skills of good leadership practice.
-Through a series of weekly workshops that cover topics ranging from communication skills and problem solving to time management and addressing conflicts, students will discover their own unique leadership style and voice as they progress through this program.
+Through a series of weekly workshops that cover topics ranging from communication skills and problem-solving to time management and addressing conflicts, students will discover their own unique leadership style and voice as they progress through this program.
 Applications are available in the fall for the program which takes place in the spring semester.
 The curriculum consists of a weekly professional development /skills building workshop, community service projects, group assignments and a final presentation.

 The Office of Student Development and Activities provides an annual Leadership Summit for all students that takes place at the beginning of the spring semester.
 The topic varies from year to year, but the theme is always related to leadership.
 Past themes have covered inclusion, privilege, and diversity; personal leadership; motivation and leading through conflict.
-The 2018 Leadership Summit is scheduled for Sunday, February 25th, 12pm-5pm.

-Club Officer Training
+Registered Student Organization Officer Training